tarnishablec/gallop/README.md

 - gallop is a implementation of `MVI (Model-View-Intent)` architecture

+- gallop is inspired by many framworks like `lit-html,vue,react,cyclejs`

 - use `template literals` to auto detect dynamic & static code

 - register `reactive` component in functional way